rajhraval/ChartGround/README.md

 Exploring Swift Charts

 ## Why I made it?
-This is an initiative to learn and explore about the Swift Charts Framework and also I wanted to do something and not sit idle.
+This is an initiative to learn and explore about the Swift Charts Framework and as I wanted to do something and not sit idle and be lazy.

 ### Phase 0
 - [x] - Explore all 6 Chart types